flutter/website/src/get-started/install/help.md

 __Explanation and suggestions__

-The easiest way you get cmdline-tools is through the SDK Manager in Android Studio.
-To open the SDK Manager from Android Studio, click **Tools > SDK Manager** from the menu bar.
+The easiest way to get the cmdline-tools is through the SDK Manager in Android Studio.
+To do this, use the following instructions:

 *   Select the latest Android SDK (or a specific version your app requires),